 I went careening into a giant concrete wall.

-It took me eleven years to sell my "first" novel, which was really my eighth.
-Eleven years of rejection and toil and hard work and disappointment and getting slammed down before raising a hand--sometimes just a finger--to try again.
+It took me eleven years to sell my "first" novel, which was really the eighth one I’d written.
+Eleven years of rejection and toil and hard work and disappointment and getting slammed down before raising a hand--sometimes just a finger--to indicate that, while beaten and bloody, I wanted to try again.
 You'd think after all of that, I'd be done with the hard parts.
-Time to buy the yacht and the jet and live in the Islands.
+Time to buy the yacht and go live in the

-Ah, but publishing isn't usually that simple, and writing isn't either, and neither is life, I guess.
-The publishing biz is a beast that makes no sense.
+Ah, but publishing isn't that simple, and writing isn't either, and neither is life.
+The publishing biz is a beast that often makes no sense.
 It's a camel with many humps, and you have to keep climbing them, shuffling around and trying to find a comfortable seat.
 To mix metaphors as no writer should.

 After my third novel came out, my editor was let go, and I suddenly had no home for my work.

-Luckily, I had a new book all ready to go, which my agent was eager to go out with.
+Luckily, I had a new book all ready to go, which my agent was eager to submit.
 And at least it would be easy this time, right?
-After all, one of my books was a USA Today bestseller.
+After all, one of my books was a bestseller.
 Two had won major awards.
 I had starred reviews.
 Readers I loved.
-A slew of successful events on tour.
+A slew of successful events I’d done on tour.

 Not right.
 It seems the rejections don't stop just because you've had some success.
 It took my agent and me over a year of perfecting that book, seeking support in the form of blurbs, and tolerating no's before offers began to come in.
-In the end, we had the excitement of an auction--and better yet, I was able to join a publisher I truly feel gets me and gets this business.
+In the end, we had the excitement of an auction--and better yet, I was able to find a home with a publisher that I truly feel understands both me and this tricky business.
+My fourth novel came out with Sourcebooks in 2018, and my fifth is due to drop this July.
+All while my third book is in the works as a (small, independent) movie, currently deep in pre-production, script completed by a writer whose work I love.

 I'm so very glad you've come to join me atop the camel.
 Let's ride.